Build5Nines/exam-assessments/README.md

 ### How do I use this self assessment tool?

 Need help using the self assessment tool?
-Go check out Chris Pietschmann's blog post, "[Free Azure AZ-103 Exam Self Assessment Tool](https://build5nines.com/free-oss-exam-self-assessment-tool/)", that describes how to use the Self Assessment tool.
+Go check out Chris Pietschmann's blog post, "[Free Azure Certification Exam Self Assessment Tools](https://build5nines.com/free-oss-exam-self-assessment-tool/)", that describes how to use the Self Assessment tools.

 ### Who created these self assessments?